Gluten Free Peach Cobbler

 Peach Filling:

-• 4 cups peaches fresh or frozen, sliced (7-8 medium peaches)
+• 4 cups sliced peaches fresh or frozen (7-8 medium peaches)

-• 2 tbsp gluten free 1-to-1 flour (I used King Arthur)
+• 2 Tablespoons gluten free 1-to-1 flour (15 grams, recommended: King Arthur Flour Measure for Measure)

-• 2 tbsp unsalted butter at room temperature
+• 2 Tablespoons unsalted butter at room temperature

 Topping: